kejones8/Wildfire_Institutional_Complexity/README.md

 # Wildfire Institutional Complexity
-This repository includes all code used to process and analyze data for the citation below.
+This repository includes all code and links to datasets used for the citation below.
 ## Citation (DOI pending)

 **Nowell, B., Jones, K., McGovern, S.M.
 2025.
 Changing wildfire complexity highlights the need for institutional adaptation.
 Nature Climate Change.**